dapr/docs/howto/deploy-k8s-prod/README.md

 The APP VERSION column tells us which Dapr runtime version is installed by the chart.

-Use the following command to upgrade Dapr to your desired version:
+Use the following command to upgrade Dapr to your desired runtime version providing a path to the certificate files you saved:

 ```bash
 helm upgrade dapr dapr/dapr --version <CHART-VERSION> --namespace dapr-system --reset-values --set-file dapr_sentry.tls.root.certPEM=ca.crt --set-file dapr_sentry.tls.issuer.certPEM=issuer.crt --set-file dapr_sentry.tls.issuer.keyPEM=issuer.key
 ```

-Kubernetes will now issue a rolling update.
+Kubernetes now performs a rolling update.
 Wait until all the new pods appear as running:

 ```bash
 kubectl get po -n dapr-system -w